ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - **Distraction** Severe icing, severe turbulence, or widespread dust storms lowering visibility to less than 3 miles.
   Severe icing not associated with a thunderstorm, severe turbulence, and dust storms lowering visibility to less than 3 miles are forecast on SIGMETs, not Convective SIGMETs.

+- <span style="color:green"> Absence of the sky condition and visibility on an ATIS broadcast indicates that </span>
+- the ceiling is at least 5,000 feet and visibility is 5 miles or more.
+  The ceiling/sky condition, visibility, and obstructions to vision may be omitted from the ATIS broadcast if the ceiling is above 5,000' and the visibility is more than 5 miles.

 #### Hazardous weather
 ##### Questions